-In addition, Tim Brosnan, while Chairman up to March 2018, gave the Company a formal undertaking that he would personally ensure that it would have sufficient funds to honour any financial commitments made by it while he was Chairman.
-The terms of this guarantee have been updated to take account of Tim's role as non-executive director.
+In addition, Tim Brosnan, gave the Company a formal undertaking that he would personally ensure that it would have sufficient funds to honour any financial commitments made by it while he was Chairman.
+The terms of this guarantee have been updated to take account of Tim's role as non executive director.

-In addition, a €2m revolving standby facility is in place between the Tim Brosnan and the Company under which unsecured short-term bridging advances may be drawn down by the Company as needed.
+In addition, a €2m revolving standby facility is in place between the Tim Brosnan and the Company under which unsecured short term bridging advances may be drawn down by the Company as needed.